Save a copy of a layer

 The URL that you added to the summary earlier can help you navigate back to the original feature layer owned by Esri, to retrieve its metadata and data sources.

 9. Scroll to the bottom of the page.
-Next to Credits (Attribution), click Edit.
+Next to Acknowledgments, click Edit.

 You'll add the same attribution that is used for the World Countries feature layer.

-10. Type Esri; Garmin International, Inc.; U.S. Central Intelligence Agency and click Save.
+10. Type (or copy and paste) Sources: Esri; Garmin International, Inc.; U.S. Central Intelligence Agency; International Organization for Standardization (ISO) and click Save.

 Configure layer properties

 Next, you'll change some of the layer's appearance properties.
 You could click Open in Map Viewer and make the changes there.
 However, those changes would be saved in a web map, so they would only control how the layer appears in that map.
-For your project, you want to ensure that layer properties are set consistently across multiple maps.
-So instead, you'll make your changes on the item page's Visualization tab.
+You want to ensure that layer properties are set consistently across multiple maps, so you'll make your changes on the item page's Visualization tab.
 These changes will be saved in the feature layer.
 They will affect how the layer appears in every map.

 1. On the ribbon, click the Visualization tab.